nickhward/DataSciencePrep/README.md

 More features are on the way!

+## 🔑 Getting Started:

+To start using the Data Science Prep App, you'll first need to sign up for an OpenAI API key.
+Once you have your API key:

+1. Open the `DataSciencePrepApp.swift` file.
+2. Navigate to line 13.
+3. Replace `YOUR-API-KEY` with your actual OpenAI API key.

 ## 🏋️‍♂️ Why Data Science Prep?

 Data Science is a vast field with a multitude of concepts to grasp and master.
 Whether you're a beginner or a seasoned professional, Data Science Prep is designed to help you reinforce and master critical concepts in the most convenient way possible.
 It's like having a personal Data Science tutor right in your pocket!